5roop/ASR_pipeline/README.md

 We shall take diarization output as the basis for further segmentation.
 Segments with < 0.1s duration shall not be transcribed, but they should stay in there to be obvious that something is happening there.
 A new framework to handle it will have to be devised.

+# Status report as of 2023-12-20T11:56:02

+NeMo transcriber was implemented.
+For some reason transformers update was necessary, but it worked.
+The implementation could be better, right now transcriptions from two models are produced together and written in a single file.
+Perhaps this will be fixed in future iterations so that parallelization or snakemakization will be easier.

 ### Bookkeeping: